Lin-2357/WTL_employee_tracker/readme.md

 This project combines features from two repositories to provide an enhanced system for SQL synthesis with interactive query capabilities.
 The integration includes a Flask-based backend for managing databases and executing queries, as well as advanced SQL synthesis functionality based on CHESS (Contextual Harnessing for Efficient SQL Synthesis).

+This project only works on Linux system due to LLM library usage.

 ## Features
 - **SQL Generation**: Generate SQL queries based on natural language inputs.
 - **Interactive Chat**: Engage in conversational query sessions, maintaining context across multiple queries.